aaronpowell/aaronpowell.github.io/src/documents/posts/2013-11-28-accessing-location-header-in-cors-response.md

---- cson
+---
   title: "Accessing the Location header in a CORS-enabled API"
-date: '2013-11-28'
+  date: "2013-11-28"
-tags: ['asp-net', 'ajax', 'cors']
+  tags:
+    - "asp-net"
+    - "ajax"
+    - "cors"
-description: """Dealing with the case of the missing Location header in an ASP.Net WebAPI response.
+  description: "Dealing with the case of the missing Location header in an ASP.Net WebAPI response."
-"""
 ---

 Today I hit a problem, we've got an ASP.Net WebAPI 2 project which is providing a series of REST services for a web app.
 These services are hosted on a different domain to the app will be hosted on so to perform the requests to them we've gone ahead and [enabled CORS](http://enable-cors.org/).